-The Pioneer Valley History Network (PVHN) and the UMass Public History Program collaborated on a research project that began to document the lives of people of color in the Connecticut River Valley of Massachusetts.
+The Pioneer Valley History Network (PVHN) and the UMass Public History Program collaborated on a research project to document the lives of people of color in the Connecticut River Valley of Massachusetts.
 This project offered an opportunity for local historical organizations to perform a “deep dive” into their relevant holdings and benefit from research assistance and expertise and the efforts of many volunteers.

 Supported by funding from Mass Humanities and the Public Service Endowment Grant program at UMass, the project has created a website that contains: